-Buzzards Bay NEP Study of Salt Marsh Expansion with Sea Level Rise
+Buzzards Bay NEP Study of Salt Marsh Migration and Loss with Sea Level Rise

 Introduction

-The Buzzards Bay National Estuary Program (BBNEP) is evaluating the potential expansion and migration of existing salt marshes, particularly those that are in tidally restricted areas, within the Buzzards Bay watershed.
-Similar to our study of the likely expansion of the one-percent ("100-year") floodplain, we are evaluating salt marsh expansion and migration with 1-foot, 2-foot, and 4-foot increases in sea level.
+The Buzzards Bay National Estuary Program (BBNEP) is evaluating long-term migration and losses of Buzzards Bay salt marshes with sea level rise.
 Because tidal regimes differ slightly around Buzzards Bay, the real world elevation of the high marsh boundary (in the NAVD88 datum), also varies around the bay slightly.
 Consequently, in this study, the 1-foot, 2-foot, and 4-foot increases in sea level are added to the elevation of the specific upper boundary of the marsh in that part of Buzzards Bay.

 Importance of Salt Marshes